 As the play hurtles forward nearly a century in time, "The Simpsons" makes the leap from popular television show to beloved, but dimly remembered, cultural totem of a bygone era.

+"I had this idea in my head for years of wanting to take a pop culture narrative and push it past the fall of civilization and see how it would change," said Washburn.
+"I thought it would be fun, but I thought I'd never do it."
 Then Steve Cosson, the artistic director of the Off-Broadway collective The Civilians, approached her about applying for a commissioning grant.
 Washburn won the grant, and proceeded to congregate a group of Civilians actors in a workshop.
 With an approach vaguely reminiscent of A Chorus Line — had Michael Bennett's intentions been not to unearth theatre gypsies' hidden pasts, but rather their favorite Looney Tunes episode — she asked the actors to try and reassemble a single half-hour episode of "The Simpsons," using only their memories.
 From the workshop transcript came much of the first act of Mr. Burns.

 "They zeroed in on 'Cape Feare,' because they best remembered it as a group," said Washburn.
 "Cape Feare," the second episode of the fifth season, is indeed memorable.
 Many aficionados regard it as among the greatest Simpsons episodes of all time.
 The show is a spoof of "Cape Fear," not only the original 1962 film noir starring Robert Mitchum as an unstoppable killer, but the 1991 Martin Scorcese remake starring Robert DeNiro.
 In the cartoon, the comically villainous Sideshow Bob — who is bent on murdering Bart Simpson — steps into the Mitchum/DeNiro role.